jaegertracing/jaeger-client-node/README.md

     serverThriftChannel.register(server, 'Echo::echo', context, bridge.tracedHandler(
         (context, req, head, body, callback) => {
-            //context will be populated witha span field represents the server side span }
+            // context will contain an 'openTracingSpan' field that stores the tracing span for the inbound request.
+        }
     ));
 ```